python/cpython/Doc/library/logging.handlers.rst

 :class:`BufferingHandler`, which is an abstract class.
 This buffers logging records in memory.
 Whenever each record is added to the buffer, a check is made by calling :meth:`shouldFlush` to see if the buffer should be flushed.
-If it should, then :meth:`flush` is expected to do the needful.
+If it should, then :meth:`flush` is expected to do the flushing.

 .. class:: BufferingHandler(capacity)